Proposed Updates

 Since its launch in 2015, the program has supported the adoption of more than 150 vacant lots, helping to foster neighborhood connections, reimagine the potential of underutilized land, and promote environmental awareness.

-Originally focused on supporting urban growers, Adopt-A-Lot is now entering a new chapter.
-Ten years later, we’re excited to expand the program to support a broader range of creative uses—and to ensure it continues to meet the needs of our communities for the next decade.
+In its past ten years of providing land access, we’ve witnessed this program's impact in communities, while at the same time, hearing firsthand from our stewards how it could be improved.
+We’re excited to update and expand the Adopt-A-Lot program to support a broader range of creative uses, and to ensure it continues to meet the needs of our communities for the next decade.